JRP01/take-a-lorry-off-the-road/README.md

-# Gousto
+# Take a lorry of the Road
-Gousto Tech Test
+"Take a lorry of the Road" Tech Test

+### `npm start`

+Use command to run project